How can we help?

 The discount cannot be backdated.

-My DVA card is due to become effective when I turn 70, can I get the discount now?
+I will receive a Veteran Cardholder when I turn 70, can I get the discount now?

 Transferring from another Health Insurer